-The vulnerabilities described in TR-24772-1 clause 6.4. apply to Python.
+The vulnerabilities described in ISO/IEC TR 24772-1:2019 clause 6.4. apply to Python.

 Python supports floating-point arithmetic with a specified mantissa of 53 bits.
 Literals are expressed with a decimal point and or an optional e or E: